Most workplace environments aren’t designed to maximise positive mental health

 This got me thinking about the balance between private and public spaces in general.
 We go from one extreme to another in London.
 On the one hand, loneliness is becoming an epidemic.
 On the other, overpopulation makes the city feel like it’s at bursting point at times.

-So thinking about shared spaces where we can co-exist harmoniously has never been more necessary, but what thought is given to private spaces where we can have a moment of peace on our own?
+So thinking about shared spaces where we can co-exist harmoniously has never been more necessary; but what thought is given to private spaces where we can have a moment of peace on our own?
+The office design process doesn't seem to plan for this.

 Simple solutions can be the most impactful